gKrokod/webServer/README.md

 ```
 $ stack exec webServer-exe
 ```

-After that, you may want to test the web server.
-Shell scripts with CURL requests will help you with this.
-They are located in the `sh` folder, e.g. `/sh/news/get/unknownUser.sh`).
+Once this has been completed, it would be advisable to test the web server.
+The use of shell scripts with CURL requests will facilitate this process.
+These scripts can be found in the `sh` folder, e.g. in the file `/sh/news/get/unknownUser.sh`.

 ## Documentation ##